 All investment programs have certain risks that the investor must be prepared to bear.
-Although our investment approach constantly keeps the risk of loss in mind, we cannot guarantee that our asset management services or other investment advice will produce any particular investment return.
+Although our investment approach constantly keeps the risk of loss in mind, we cannot guarantee that our asset management services or other investment advice will produce any particular investment return or that there will be any return of invested capital.
+In addition, investment results may vary substantially over time.

-Depending on the types of securities invested in, a client may face the following investment risks, among others:
+Depending on the types of securities invested in, a client may face a wide range of risks, including, but not limited to the following:

-- Market Risk: The price of a security, bond, or mutual fund may drop in reaction to tangible and intangible events and conditions.
-This type of risk is caused by external factors independent of a security's particular underlying circumstances.
-For example, political, economic and social conditions may trigger market events. - Interest-rate Risk: Fluctuations in interest rates may cause investment prices to fluctuate.
+- Market Risk: The price of an equity security, bond, mutual fund or exchange-traded fund ("ETF") may drop in reaction to tangible and intangible events and conditions.
+This type of risk is caused by external factors independent of a security's particular underlying circumstances, including epidemics, pandemics, political or social instability, and natural disasters. - Interest-rate Risk: Fluctuations in interest rates may cause investment prices to fluctuate.
 For example, when interest rates rise, yields on existing bonds become less attractive, causing their market values to decline. - Inflation Risk: When any type of inflation is present, a dollar today will not buy as much as a dollar next year, because purchasing power is eroding at the rate of inflation.

-- Currency Risk: Overseas investments are subject to fluctuations in the value of the dollar against the currency of the investment's originating country.
-This is also referred to as exchange rate risk. - Business Risk: These risks are associated with a particular industry or a particular company within an industry.
-For example, oil-drilling companies depend on finding oil and then refining it, a lengthy process, before they can generate a profit.
-They carry a higher risk of profitability than an electric company, which generates its income from a steady stream of customers who buy electricity no matter what the economic environment is like. - Liquidity Risk: Liquidity is the ability to readily convert an investment into cash.
+Rising inflation also leads to general market uncertainty.
+There is no guarantee that we will be able to successfully mitigate inflation risk or that interest rates will match changes in inflation rates. - Currency Risk: Overseas investments are subject to fluctuations in the value of the dollar against the currency of the investment's originating country.
+This is also referred to as exchange rate risk. - Business Risk: These risks are associated with a particular industry or • a particular company within an industry.
+For example, oil-drilling companies depend on finding oil and then refining it. a lengthy process, before they can generate a profit.
+They carry a higher risk of profitability than an electric company, which generates its income from a steady stream of customers who buy electricity no matter what the economic environment is like.
+Companies in the information technology sector are subject to the risk that consumers and businesses will not accept new services, equipment or technologies or products and services will become rapidly obsolete due to an accelerated rate of technological change.
+Profitability is also affected by companies' ability to obtain and protect patents and exposure to significant competitive pressures, In addition, many information technology sector companies have limited operating histories and prices of these companies' securities historically have been more volatile than other securities, especially over the short term. - Liquidity Risk: Liquidity is the ability to readily convert an investment into cash.
 Generally, assets are more liquid if many traders are interested in a standardized product.
 For example, Treasury Bills are highly liquid, while real estate properties are not.